 We recognize that student facing financial difficulty in securing a stable place to live and/or in affording sufficient groceries may be at risk of these financial issues affecting their performance in classes.
-Students with these needs are urged to contact Feed-A-Bull (email@example.com or their website), or Student Outreach and Support (firstname.lastname@example.org or their website).
+Students with these needs are urged to contact Feed-A-Bull (firstname.lastname@example.org or (Feed-A-Bull website), or Student Outreach and Support (email@example.com or SOCAT website).

-All students have a right to expect that the University will reasonably accommodate their religious observances, practices and beliefs (USF Policy 10-045).
-The University of South Florida, through its faculty, will make every attempt to schedule required classes and examinations in view of customarily observed religious holidays of those religious groups or communities comprising USF’s constituency.
-Students are expected to attend classes and take examinations as determined by the university.
+All students have a right to expect that the University will reasonably accommodate their religious observances, practices and beliefs (USF System Policy 10-045).
+The USF System, through its faculty, will make every attempt to schedule required classes and examinations in view of customarily observed religious holidays of those religious groups or communities comprising the USF System’s constituency.
+Students are expected to attend classes and take examinations as determined by the USF System.
 No student shall be compelled to attend class or sit for an examination at a day or time prohibited by his or her religious belief.
 However, students should review the course requirements and meeting days and times to avoid foreseeable conflicts, as excessive absences in a given term may prevent a student from completing the academic requirements of a specific course.
 Students are expected to notify their instructors at the beginning of each academic term if they intend to be absent for a class or announced examination, in accordance with this Policy.

 Sexual Misconduct / Sexual Harassment

-USF is committed to providing an environment free from sex discrimination, including sexual harassment and sexual violence (USF Policy 0-004).
+USF is committed to providing an environment free from sex discrimination, including sexual harassment and sexual violence (USF System Policy 0-004).
 The USF Center for Victim Advocacy is a confidential resource where you can talk about incidents of sexual harassment and gender-based crimes including sexual assault, stalking, and domestic/relationship violence.
-This confidential resource can help you without having to report your situation to the Title IX Office unless you request that they make a report.
-Contact the USF Center for Victim Advocacy: 813-974-5757.
-Please be aware that in compliance with Title IX and under the USF Policy, educators must report incidents of sexual harassment and gender-based crimes including sexual assault, stalking, and domestic/relationship violence.
-If you disclose any of these situations personally to an educator, he or she is required to report it to the Title IX Office.
-For more information about Title IX, a full list of resources, or to report incidents of sexual harassment, sexual violence, relationship violence or stalking visit: usf.edu/title-ix
+This confidential resource can help you without having to report your situation to either the Office of Student Rights and Responsibilities (OSSR) or the Office of Diversity, Inclusion, and Equal Opportunity (DIEO), unless you request that they make a report.
+Please be aware that in compliance with Title IX and under the USF System Policy, educators must report incidents of sexual harassment and gender-based crimes including sexual assault, stalking, and domestic/relationship violence.
+If you disclose any of these situations in class, in papers, or personally to an educator, he or she is required to report it to OSSR or DIEO for investigation.
+Contact the USF Center for Victim Advocacy: (813) 974-5757.

 Statement of Academic Continuity